vondruska/home-automation/README.md

 This was all made possible by the fine work at https://github.com/dougkpowers/pc1550-interface.

 The Arduino sketch source repository: https://github.com/vondruska/pc1550-arduino

-I'll open source the node app once I remove the secrets from the repo.

 ### homeassistant-config-updater (work in progress)